-Having resources such as information, services, and access will build your leadership network through give and take.
+Having resources such as information, services, and access will facilitate your leadership networking through give-and-take.
 Reciprocity is important.
-Become skilled at resource bartering, know your assets, and share them appropriately.
-This is a key part of collaborating across boundaries.
+Become skilled at resource bartering, know your assets, and share them appropriately with others up, down, and across the organization.
+This is a key part of successfully collaborating across boundaries.

 3. Use power thoughtfully.